LeaderPortfolio

 Founded Roc Nation

-Launched a multi-faceted entertainment company.
+Launched a multi-faceted entertainment company, expanding his business empire.

 1996